cwi-dis/igor/doc/rest.md

 Accesses data elements.
 GET, PUT, POST and DELETE allowed.
 The argument is technically an XPath expression that should resolve to a single element (but see below).
 Data can be provided with mimetypes `application/xml`, `application/json` or `text/plain`.

 Query parameters:
+* `.VARIANT` can be used to get data slightly different:
+  * `multi` to get allow getting multiple elements (normally multiple elements matching the expression is considered an error, except for `text/plain` when the values are concatenated)
+  * `raw` will also include namespaced elements and attributes.
+These are used for internal administration and usually not returned.
+  * `multiraw` combines `multi` and `raw` behaviour.
-* `.VARIANT` can be `multi` to get allow getting multiple elements, or `ref` to get an XPath for the resulting objects.
+  * `ref` to get an XPath for the resulting objects.
 * `.METHOD` convenience parameter for debugging with the browser. a `GET` request with `.METHOD=DELETE` will do a `DELETE` operation.

 ## /evaluate/**